 You accept that this is your life, at least for now.
 The pain and sadness are still there but have lessened in degree and have made room for hope, for joy and for plans post COVID-19 isolation/restrictions.

 During this time of COVID-19 we are all grieving to some extent.
 Understanding the 7 stages of grief and how to work through them will help us to cope and to move forward, to not become stuck in any one stage or in any one frame of mind for too long.
-If you feel like you might be “stuck” or you need someone to talk to, please reach out and seek the services of a Counsellor or Psychologist who can give you some personalised strategies to help you move through.
+If you feel like you might be “stuck” or you need someone to talk to, please reach out and seek the services of a Counsellor or Psychologist who can help you develop some personalised strategies.

 © copyright.
 May not be reproduced without acknowledgement to the author.
 Written by Kim Norton 26th April, 2020.